cetic/honeypot/State Ot Art.md

 * honey-trapping

 ## Glossary
 * IoT : Internet of Things
 * IIoT : Industrial Internet of Things
 * CPS : Cyber-physical system - Cyber-physical system: Computing environment composed of deeply intertwined physical and software elements.
 Networks of devices composed of: sensor, actuator, PLC, RTU, IED, Monitoring, ICS, etc.
 * PLC : Programmable Logic Controllers - Programmable digital electronic device for controlling industrial processes by sequential processing.
 Exemple : Input cards for connecting sensors, push buttons, actuators, indicators, valves, etc.
 * RTU : Remote Terminal Units - Electronic device controlled by microprocessor which connects the objects of the physical world to a distributed control system or to a SCADA
 * ICS : Industrial Control Systems is a Control systems and associated instrumentation, which include the devices, systems, networks, and controls used to operate and/or automate industrial processes.
 Exemple : Smart Grid and other smart infrastructures : water, gas, building automation, medical devices, smart cars, etc.
+* System : Set of elements that make up a pot of honey.
+A system may consist of several subsystems determining the intrinsic characteristics of the honyepot.
+* CVE : Common Vulnerabilities and Exposures

 ## References
 * [^1] Seifert, C., Welch, I., & Komisarczuk, P. (2006).
 Taxonomy of honeypots. http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.61.5339